-We have kept the traditional shape which you can trace back to the early twentieth century, because why fix something that still holds the long distance speed records for one litre cars set in the 1930’s
+We have kept the traditional shape, which can be traced back to the early twentieth century.
+Why fix something that still holds the long distance speed records for one-litre cars set in the 1930s?

 The Morgan 3 Wheeler has the perfect combination of acceleration, performance and economy.
-With and estimated 140 Newton metres of torque the motor provides maximum power at minimum revs.
-Combine this with a weight of 525kgs, the 21st century Morgan 3 Wheeler provides unrivalled power to weight for its on the road price.
-Doing zero to sixty-two mph in six seconds, coupled with a top speed of 115mph, it is obvious that this car’s spec hasn’t been forgotten as we have remodelled it over the years.
+With an estimated 140 Newton metres of torque, the motor provides maximum power at minimum revs.
+Combine this with a weight of 525kgs, and the 21st century Morgan 3 Wheeler provides unrivalled power to weight for its on-the-road price.
+Capable of zero to sixty-two mph in six seconds, coupled with a top speed of 115mph, it is obvious that this car’s spec hasn’t been forgotten as we have remodelled it over the years.

 When did you last regard a journey by motor car as an adventure?
 The Morgan 3 Wheeler is designed to bring the fun and passion back to personal transport.
-Lift the safety catch from the 'bomb release' starter button, hear the massive twin cylinders detonate and choose your favourite destination.
+Lift the safety catch from the 'bomb release', hit the starter button, hear the massive twin cylinders detonate, and choose your favourite destination.

-The iconic design of the Morgan Threewheeler has been updated with 21st Century technology.
+The iconic design of the Morgan 3 Wheeler has been updated with 21st Century technology.
 The power train is a 1983cc 'V-twin' fuel injected engine mated to a Mazda 5 speed (and reverse) gearbox.
 This provides smooth 'get in and drive' convenience with the thrill of extreme performance.

 Some things have not changed.
-Why change the shape when the Morgan Threewheeler still holds long distance speed records for one litre cars set in the 1930's?
+Why change the shape when the Morgan 3 Wheeler still holds long distance speed records for one litre cars from the 1930s?
 The pronounced aluminium bullet hull and the exposed tubular chassis are accompanied by the aeroplane profile of the car's sides.
 The shape is of a gentle yet powerful missile at the front leading to a beetle back tail at the rear.

-From the design viewpoint, the focus was set on making the car as close to an aeroplane as possible, while retaining handy extra space for driver, passenger and a hold-all in the rear.
-The Morgan 3 Wheeler is designed for one purpose alone, to make driving fun.
+From the design viewpoint, the focus was set on making the car as close to an aeroplane as possible, while retaining handy extra space for driver, passenger, and a storage in the rear.
+The Morgan 3 Wheeler is designed for one purpose alone: to make driving fun.
 A leather padded cockpit complete with aircraft instrumentation adds to the sense of flying on the road.
 The car seems to respond as much to thought as physical input.
-With an estimated 140 Newton metres of torque the motor provides maximum power at minimum revs.
-When coupled with a weight of 525kgs the 21st century Morgan 3 Wheeler provides unrivalled power to weight for its on the road price.
+With an estimated 140 Newton metres of torque, the motor provides maximum power at minimum revs.
+When coupled with a weight of 525kgs, the 21st century Morgan 3 Wheeler provides unrivalled power to weight for its on-the-road price.
 The time is right for Morgan to take a new look at the combination of acceleration, performance and economy.
 The time is right to drive a Morgan 3 Wheeler.